danielobare/danielobare/README.md

 I have interests in embedded systems engineering with programming knowledge in Rust, C++

-See my attached resume in danielobare repo
+See my attached resume in danielobare repo.